Dynamsoft/barcode-reader-javascript/README.md

 ### Initializing

-The library is based on the `WebAssembly` standard, therefore, **on first use**, it needs some time to download and compile the `wasm` files.
+The library is based on the `WebAssembly` standard; therefore, **on first use**, it needs some time to download and compile the `wasm` files.
 After the first use, the browser may cache the file so that the next time no 'downloading' is required.

 `Dynamsoft.BarcodeReader.loadWasm` is the API to start the initialization.